pyz0123-cpu/update-analyzer-source/README.md

 ## Purpose
 Update Analyzer provides a minimal UI that surfaces update metadata normally hidden or scattered across multiple tools.
 It is not a package manager.

+## Why Publish the Source
+The binary release generated unexpected interest, so the source is published for transparency, auditing, and community adaptation.

 ## License
 This project is released under the MIT License.
 See the `LICENSE` file for details.